tsinis/flutter_clock/analog_clock/README.md

       ref: stable
       path: flare_flutter
 ````
-> **Note:** this is clearly device-dependent issue, because I've had successfully launched, even Debug version of app, on android_x86_64 device (tablet, from year 2013), without any lags or huge frame drops.
+> **Note:** this is clearly device-dependent issue, because I've had successfully launched, on device with Android OS running, without horrible lags or huge frame drops.
+As you can see at [Footage of real devices](#Footage-of-real-devices).

  I had **no problems on physical iOS devices (iPhones)**, anyway please report issues or advice how to fix them, on Issues section.